-I AM unable, at present, to give either the native words or music for this curious little Calicut song.
-The second part is probably of Portuguese origin, or it may have been derived from the Syrian Christians who have been settled on that coast since the earliest ages.
+I am unable, at present, to give either the native words or music of this curious little Calicut song.
+It is probably of Portuguese origin, or may have been derived from the Syrian Christians who have been settled on that coast since the earliest ages.

-The English translation of the words as explained to me by Anna, is as follows:
+The English translation of the words as explained to me by Anna, is as follows:-